pism/pism/doc/sphinx/modeling-dynamics.rst

 ------------

 The "rheology" of a viscous fluid refers to the relation between the applied stress and the resulting deformation, the strain rate.
-The models of ice rheology available in PISM are all isotropic [Paterson]_.
+The models of ice rheology available in PISM are all isotropic :cite:`Paterson`.
 A rheology in this class is described by a "flow law", which is, in the most general case in PISM, a function `F(\sigma,T,\omega,P,d)` in the "constitutive relation" form

 .. math::
    :name: eq-constitutive